-- The Vice President Legal, Henrika Frykman, who is responsible for all legal and tax matters within the Group, the Vice President Corporate Affairs, Alex Budden, who is responsible for corporate affairs and strategic communications within the Group, the Vice President Investor Relations Edward Westropp, who is responsible for investor relations and financial communications within the Group and the Vice President Sustainability, Zomo Fisher who is responsible for the Group's corporate sustainability strategy. - Local management, who are responsible for the day-to-day operational activities.
+- The Vice President Legal, Henrika Frykman, who is responsible for all legal and tax matters within the Group, the Vice President Investor Relations and Communications, Edward Westropp, who is responsible for investor relations and financial and strategic communications within the Group, the Vice President Sustainability, Zomo Fisher, who is responsible for the Group's corporate sustainability strategy and the Vice President Commodities Trading and Marketing, David Michelis, who is responsible for the marketing strategy and the physical commodities trading of the Group. - Local management, who are responsible for the day-to-day operational activities.